Nertonm/6-nimmt-in-C/README.md

 ## TO DO
     - Revist TAD and finish verifications
     - Solver Players turn lowest card to heigher
-    - Solve the program asking for where the bot push
     - Create the fila pushed carts
 **Description**